Ny-ho/TwitterMini/README.md

 # TwitterMini

-A mini social app created to ltry Django.
+A mini social app created to try Django.
 Used Bootstrap too.

 ## Preview